-D. The second Allied-Signal factor does not favor remand without vacatur.
+B. The second Allied-Signal factor does not favor remand without vacatur.

-In 2017, this Court held that the disruptive effect of remand "does not counsel strongly in favor of remand without vacatur" and "tip[ped] only narrowly in favor of [the Corps]."
-Standing Rock IV, 282 F. Supp.
-3d at 108.
+In 2017, the district court held-and the parties did not challenge on appeal-that the disruptive effect of remand "does not counsel strongly in favor of remand without vacatur" and "tip[ped] only narrowly in favor of [the Corps]."
+Standing Rock IV, 282 F.Supp.3d at 108.
 Since 2017, the price and demand for oil has plummeted due to factors well beyond the operation of this pipeline.
 Those factors include international oil production wars between Russia and Saudi Arabia and the ongoing Covid-19 pandemic.
-At one point this year, U.S. oil prices fell to less than zero dollars per barrel.2 As of May 4, 2020, economic conditions have resulted in 6,800 shut-in wells and a 450,000 barrels per day drop in production.3 Factoring into these difficulties is the fact that Bakken oil is among the costliest to produce and must be transported longer distances to refineries when compared to other regions.4 As in other producing regions of the U.S., oil producers in the Bakken region that ship oil through the DAPL are curtailing investment in new production, shutting in oil wells, and investing in storing oil rather than shipping it to refineries.5 The reality is that these economic conditions are likely to continue for some time.
-For example, North Dakota state regulators are allowing companies to seek waivers so they can halt production from wells for longer than a year without deciding whether to permanently plug a well or start operating again.
-Id.
-Given the significantly reduced demand for Bakken oil, vacating the Lake Oahe easement during remand would likely have fewer and less severe disruptive impacts on oil markets than in 2017.
+At one point this year, U.S. oil prices fell to less than zero dollars per barrel.2 As of May 4, 2020, economic conditions have resulted in 6,800 shut-in wells and a 450,000 barrels per day drop in production.3 Factoring into this new market reality is the fact that Bakken oil is among the costliest to produce and must be transported longer distances to refineries when compared to other regions.4 As in other producing regions of the U.S., oil producers in the Bakken region that ship oil through the DAPL are curtailing investment in new production, shutting in oil wells, and investing in storing oil rather than shipping it to refineries.5 The reality is that these economic conditions are likely to continue for some time.
+For example, North Dakota state regulators